molmod/yaff/doc/dg_todo.rst

 * Correctly treat the periodic boundary conditions in very skewed cells.
   The current implementation of the minimum image convention is, just like in most MD codes, rather naive.

+* Allow one to override the default names of the ForcePart* instances, e.g. to allow two different valence parts.